sveltejs/prettier-plugin-svelte/README.md

 > For migration to `prettier-plugin-svelte@3` [see here](https://github.com/sveltejs/prettier-plugin-svelte/tree/version-3?tab=readme-ov-file#migration).

-Upgrade to Svelte 5 before upgrading to `prettier-plugin-svelte@4`, as it doesn't support older Svelte versions.
+- Upgrade to Svelte 5 before upgrading to `prettier-plugin-svelte@4`, as it doesn't support older Svelte versions.

-`svelteStrictMode` option has been removed.
+- `svelteStrictMode` option has been removed.
 Attributes are now never quoted, because this will mean "stringify this attribute value" in a future Svelte version.
+- `svelteBracketNewLine` option has been removed.
+Use Prettier's [bracketSameLine](https://prettier.io/docs/en/options.html#bracket-line) option instead.

 ## FAQ